-“Today we are talking about grower Champagne so listen up, ‘cause this shit is going to revolutionise sparkling.
-These wines are complex, delicious and very expressive of where they’re from.” – Emma, Wine Broker.
+“Today we are talking about grower Champagne so listen up, ‘cause this is going to revolutionise sparkling.
+These wines are complex, delicious and very expressive of where they’re from.” – Emma, Social Media Co-ordinator.

 “Here we’re actually looking at Nicolas Maillart.
 Or Male-art.
 Google him, seriously, he’s delicious-lookin’ too.
 So things you might see is a little bit of that brioche, biscuity character.
 Apple, blossom, honeyed characters and a little bit of a toasty note as well.
 Instead of using it as celebration wine, it has got such guts and such finesse and interest that you can actually have this throughout a meal.
 So think about perhaps some seared scallops.”

 “You can just tell that there has been so much love and care that has gone into this glass.If you want to be a hero at your next dinner party, get yo’self a bottle”

 Nicolas is ninth generation Maillart, and maintains the family philosophy of biodiversity and minimal input vineyard practices, almost organic.

 “Blind tasted by Michael Edwards, Simon Field MW and Tim Hall (at Decanter's July 2017 Grower Champagne Panel Tasting, 01 Mar 2017).
 Michael Edwards: Opulent and finessed.
 Simon Field MW: Fulsome colour and temperamentally big-boned , this is an impressive example.
 The six grams of residual sugar finely knit into a texture of ripe, red-berried fruit.
 The finish has an ethereal poise, brought down to earth by just a hint of spice.
 Tim Hall: Immediately vital in the mouth.
 Very chewy and demanding, a serious champagne but pretty exciting.
 Citrus character but with complex fruit and a pretty lingering finish.
 I like this!”